-Even after identifying the 10 common mistakes beginners make when transitioning to raw, changes and hiccups happen along the way.
-Monitoring a dogβs stool production and consistency during the transition phase will allow pet parents to make any necessary adjustments to assist the dog transition.
+Even after identifying the 10 common mistakes beginners make when transitioning to raw, changes and hiccups may happen along the way.
+Monitoring a dog’s stool production and consistency during the transition phase will allow pet parents to make any necessary adjustments the transition.
 The following are some variables to be aware of and prepared for.

 Less Water Consumption

-It is normal to see a dogβs water consumption significantly decrease when transitioning to a raw diet.
-Dry dog food has little to no moisture whereas a raw diet provides about 60-70% water.
+It is normal to see a dog’s water consumption decrease significantly when transitioning to a raw diet.
+Dry dog food has almost no moisture, whereas a raw diet provides about 60-70% water via food.
 Therefore, the dog is receiving the majority of its water requirements through the diet.

-Be sure to always have fresh water available even though the dog may not consume much throughout the day.
-If the pet parent is concerned with a dogβs lack of water intake, adding in moisture into the diet is an option:
+It’s still essential to always have fresh water available even though the dog may not consume much.
+If the pet parent is concerned with a dog’s lack of water intake, adding moisture into the diet is also an option:

 Less Stool Production

-Since dogs and cats are designed to digest and metabolize raw foods, they produce less waste.
-Additionally, raw diets do not contain unnecessary ingredients to serve as filler.
-The body digests and absorbs the majority of the nutrients from the food consumed in a raw diet.
+Since dogs and cats are designed to digest and metabolize raw foods, they will produce less waste.
+Additionally, raw diets do not contain unnecessary filler ingredients.
+The body digests and absorbs the majority of the nutrients from the food in a raw diet.

-Depending on the number of meals fed in a day, it is normal to see a dog stool 1-2 times a day.
+Depending on the number of meals fed in a day, it is normal to see a dog eliminate 1-2 times a day.
 Puppies may exceed these numbers since they are fed more frequently than adults.
-Additionally, if fed one meal a day, it is normal to see a dog stool every other day.
+Additionally, if fed one meal a day, it is normal to see a dog eliminate every other day.

 Bile Vomiting